jenncamacho/Hospital_Readmissions/README.md

 - PATIENT_CLASS_NM (inpatient/outpatient)
 - BMI   (body mass index)

+Logistic Regression Model should be used to assist healthcare providers in identifying at-risk patients, thereby enabling timely and targeted interventions to reduce readmission rates.

+## Further Exploration of the CRISP_DM Framework.
+The CRISP_DM framework is an iterative and widely adopted approach to data analytics and ML/AI innitiatives comprised of:

+**1. Business Understanding** (stated above): Define the project objectives and requirements from a business perspective.
+Understand the problem to be solved and formulate data mining goals.
-### Data Understanding
+Data Understanding:

+**2. Collect initial data and identify data sources**:  Explore the data to understand its characteristics and quality.
+Identify any data quality issues and gain insights into the data.

-Collected patient data includes demographics, vitals, medical history, previous admissions, lab results, medications, and other relevant features.
+Collected patient data including demographics, vitals, medical history, previous admissions, lab results, medications, and other relevant features.
 UCI MOVER dataset most closely comprises the data features I had outlines in my early proposal and is already de-identified and has been approved for public use.
 I chose this dataset over an interal dataset from UCSF.
-The UCI dataset compiles hospital data from 58,799 patients across 83,468 surgeries, including medical histories, surgery specifics, and high-fidelity physiological waveforms.
+- The UCI dataset compiles hospital data from 58,799 patients across 83,468 surgeries, including medical histories, surgery specifics, and high-fidelity physiological waveforms.

-### Dataset Overview

-Rows:  65728 entries
+- Rows:  65728 entries
-Data columns: 22 columns
+- Data columns/features: 22 columns

 #### Patient Record Data and Definitions: